 A registered charity may take part in limited political activities if they are non-partisan and connected and subordinate to the charity's purposes.
 For more information, go to Resources for charities about political activities and Policy Statement CPS-022, Political Activities.

 As a rule, social activities are not charitable at law.
-However, a registered charity that is established for exclusively charitable purposes can devote some of its resources to social activities as long as:
+However, a registered charity that is established for exclusively charitable purposes can devote some of its resources to social activities as long as the activities are either:

-- the activities are held to raise funds for its charitable purposes and are not so frequent to be considered as a primary purpose themselves; or
+- held to raise funds for its charitable purposes and are not so frequent to be considered as a primary purpose themselves

-- the activities are incidental to the charity's charitable purposes.
-Generally, a registered charity should not devote more than 10% of its resources (funds, personnel, and property) to social activities.
+- incidental to the charity's charitable purposes.
+Generally, a registered charity should not devote more than 10% of its resources (funds, personnel, and property) to social activities

 A registered charity that engages in frequent social activities is putting its registered status in jeopardy for failing to devote its resources to charitable activities.